 If you worry about theology, doctrine, or “heresy” you are like a Pharisee and not like Jesus.
 You are following religion, not following the Word of God.

-By the way, Jesus who only spoke God’s truth and Word without added traditions or theological theory.
+By the way, Jesus only spoke God’s truth and Word without added traditions or theological theory.
 Yet he was considered an unlearned (uncredentialed) heretic by the religious.
 They even said he was possessed by a demon when he disagreed with or contradicted their teaching.

 Don’t Listen to Judgmental, Religious Policemen Unlike Jesus